 By tradition, upon marriage, wives take the last name of their husbands.
 Many women still follow this tradition or, alternatively, add their husband’s last name to their own name with a hyphen.
 However, when a couple divorces, it is not uncommon for the wife to want to change her name back to her former, or maiden, name.
 Furthermore, if the wife retains primary or sole custody of children from the marriage, she may also want to change the names of her children to the same name as her own in order to avoid mistakes and confusion.
-If you need assistance with a name change in Atlanta or the surrounding area, family law attorney Thomas C. Rowsey can help.
-He proudly serves clients throughout Cobb, DeKalb, and Fulton Counties, including in Alpharetta, Sandy Springs, Roswell, Milton, and Johns Creek.
+If you need assistance with a name change or any family law matters in Atlanta or the surrounding area, Rowsey & Stelter can help.
+We proudly serve clients throughout Cobb, DeKalb, and Fulton Counties, including in Alpharetta, Sandy Springs, Roswell, Milton, and Johns Creek.

 NAME CHANGES FOR A SPOUSE